rvanmarkus/modx-laravel-models/README.md

 # Laravel models MODX

-Laravel 5 Eloquent Database models for connecting to ModX PDOx style database.
-We used this models to fetch page data from the *MODX CMS* database.
-This includes:
+[Laravel](http://laravel.com) 5 Eloquent Database models for connecting to [MODX](http://modx.com) PDOx style database.
+We've used this models to fetch page data from MODX (mysql) database to our Laravel Application.
+Almost all of our models extends from this ModxContentModels.

+This packages has the following models:

-  - Content model to retrieve modx_site_content
+  - ModxContentModel to retrieve global page content, and retrieve the related TemplateVariables
-  - Page model to retrieve data based on Template ID
+  - ModxPageModel same as ModxContentModel but can be used to constrain the model to a specific type page ( based on template id)

-If you want to add new models and retrieve the data based on the modx_template, copy one of the examples (ex.
-Books.php) and just change the MODX_TEMPLATE constant on top of the model.
+> The ModxContentModel will query all the MODX standard page content data (all columns like content, title, alias etc defined in modx_site_content table).
+(don't forget to set the 'use Rvanmarkus/Modxmodels/ModxContentModel' on top of your controller)

+example:

+    //query just the page model
+    $content = ModxContentModel::where('alias','=','/about-us')->get();

+> But you can also make specific models for your domain model and specify the model by a template ID(ex.
+App/Books.php):

     use Rvanmarkus/Modxmodels/PageModel

     class Books extends PageModel{
-        const MODX_TEMPLATE_ID = 3; // id reference of the MODX (book) template
+        const MODX_TEMPLATE_ID = 3; // id reference of the MODX (book) template (can be founded in MODX / or database) }
-    }

-    //now you can build queries in your controller; example:
+> now you can build queries in your controller like this:

     $book = Books::where('alias','=','/example-book')
                     ->with('templateVariables');